sbslee/fuc/docs/cli.rst

    usage: fuc bam_slice [-h] [--no_index] bam region out

    This command will slice a SAM/BAM/CRAM file.
-It essentially wraps the 'pysam.view' method from the fuc API.
+It essentially wraps the 'pysam.view' method from the pysam package.

    By default, the command will index the output file.
 Use the '--no_index' flag to skip indexing.